isndev/qbm-websocket/readme/handshake.md

 *   `Upgrade: websocket`: Declares the desired protocol is WebSocket.
 *   `Connection: Upgrade`: Signals that this is an upgrade request.
 *   `Sec-WebSocket-Key`: A **required**, randomly generated, 16-byte nonce, Base64 encoded.
 This key is *not* for security in the sense of authentication, but to prove that the server is a WebSocket-aware server and not an unsuspecting HTTP server.
 *   `Sec-WebSocket-Version: 13`: Specifies the WebSocket protocol version the client wishes to use.
-Version 13 is the standard defined by RFC 6455 and the only version supported by `qbm-ws`.
+Version 13 is the standard defined by RFC 6455 and the only version supported by `qbm-websocket`.
 *   `Origin` (Optional but common): Indicates the origin of the script initiating the connection (important for browser security).
 *   `Sec-WebSocket-Protocol` (Optional): A comma-separated list of subprotocols the client is willing to use.
 *   `Sec-WebSocket-Extensions` (Optional): A comma-separated list of extensions the client wants to use.